 4 Keys to Keeping the Wonder of the Teen Years:

 On the surface, it looks like our teen girls don’t need us as much as they did when they were small.
-In reality, they need relationship with us more than ever.
+In reality, they need relationship with us more than ever during their teen years.
 Your daughter wants to know that you value her as a person.
 Ask questions about her dreams and interests.
 Listen.
 Go on girl dates.
 Developing a close relationship now paves the way for lifelong friendship after she leaves home.

 Keep Your Cool